315+ Telescopes Ranked

 What can you see with the Zhumell Z130?

-With the Z130, you’ll actually be able to resolve globular clusters like M13 and M22, albeit barely, and under dark skies, the Z130 can show you the spiral arms and dust lanes in bright galaxies like M51, M106, and M33 – though keep in mind that without truly dark skies where the Milky Way is obvious overhead, these galaxies are reduced to small fuzzy patches or become completely invisible altogether.
-Planetary nebulae also transform from boring patches of light to at least semi-colorful targets with details and personalities of their own, the exception being the comparatively gigantic Ring, Helix, and Dumbbell, which make up for their lack of color or fine detail with their huge angular sizes.
-And of course, there’s always the various emission nebulae like Orion and dozens, if not hundreds, of sparkling open clusters, as well as thousands upon thousands of interesting and colorful double and variable stars.
+With the Z130, I could resolve globular clusters like M13 and M22, albeit barely.
+Under dark skies, the Z130 shows us the spiral arms and dust lanes in bright galaxies like M51, M106, and M33.
+But keep in mind that without truly dark skies where the Milky Way is obvious overhead, these galaxies are reduced to small fuzzy patches or become completely invisible altogether.

 Further out, there’s Mars and its ice caps, with any dust storms easily visible as they not only obscure all other detail but transform the planet into a more beige-orange color.
-Around opposition, a few dark markings on Mars, such as Syrtis Major, can be spotted with ease, and skilled observers can spot its outer moon, Deimos, with lucky timing and by putting Mars and its glare outside the field of view.
+Around opposition, a few dark markings on Mars, such as Syrtis Major, can be spotted with ease, and skilled observers like myself can spot its outer moon, Deimos, with lucky timing and by putting Mars and its glare outside the field of view.

 Saturn’s rings are easy to see with the Z130, as is the gap in the rings known as the Cassini Division.
-You can also see quite a few moons and some cloud bands on Saturn itself.
+I could also see quite a few moons and some cloud bands on Saturn itself.
 Uranus is easy to distinguish from a star at high magnification, but its moons are too dim to see, while Neptune is a bit more difficult, and its moon Triton is right on the threshold of being visible with the Z130.
 Give it a shot, but it’s not guaranteed.

 Zane Landers